 Students are strongly encouraged to apply early as applications are reviewed on a rolling basis.
-Review of applications for Fall admissions begins on January 15, and review of applications for Spring admissions begins on August 15.
+Review of applications for Fall admissions begins on January 15.

 Multi-year funded research positions are available through a HUD Sustainable Communities-sponsored project on regional planning.
 Candidates with research interests in regional governance, climate change, food systems, land use and transportation are encouraged to apply.
 Candidates must have strong analytical and writing skills.
 Selected candidates will receive tuition remission and a competitive stipend.

 The school's Food Systems Planning and Healthy Communities Lab (Food Lab) also welcomes interested candidates to apply for the Kaufman Fellowship, the first doctoral fellowship in food systems planning in the U.S. The program honors the intellectual legacy of Professor Jerome L. Kaufman, FAICP, who laid the foundation of food systems planning research, pedagogy and practice within the discipline of urban and regional planning.
 Building on Professor Kaufman’s legacy, Kaufman Fellows will engage in and advance the research and scholarship on the role of planning in building healthy and equitable food systems.
 The Kaufman Fellowship offers three years of financial support including full tuition, a competitive stipend, and financial support for Fellows to attend and present their research at conferences.
 Kaufman Fellows will be affiliated with the Food Lab and work directly with its director, Associate Professor Samina Raja.

 Candidates must be admitted into the PhD program to be considered for research positions.